caltechlibrary/cold/README.md

 cold - (c)ontrolled (o)bject (l)ists and (d)atum
 ================================================

-This repository implements a service to manage a controlled objects and datum (e.g. vocabularies).
-The public facing API is in this repository.
-It is built using TypeScript and Deno to presnet the public facing implementaiton.
+This repository implements the public facing web service of managed controlled object lists and datum (e.g. vocabularies).
+It is built using TypeScript and Deno.
 The management user interface is in a separate GitHub repository, [cold_ui](https://github.com/caltechlibrary/cold_ui).

-It should be restricted to staff access and since it allows creating, replacing and deleting of objects and datum.
-The public facing API is here.
-It uses it's own datasetd YAML file restricting access to read only methods.
+**cold** has it's own datasetd YAML file creating a read only JSON API in addition to static content.

-If you are using Git then you can do a recursive checkout to get both the public safing API and the staff cold_ui repositories together in the same tree structure (e.g. `./cold` and `./cold/cold_ui`).
+To combine the public and management repositories into a common directory structure tou can use Git's recursive clone to get both the public API and the management API implemented in the **cold_ui** repository as a submodule of **cold**.

-The deployed app will come in two forms.
-It will include a read only API along with connecting JavaScript for using the cold data by application.
-A private read/write implementation will be included for managing the cold objects.
-This will have access control inforced by Shibboleth on our application web server.
+You will need to configure (control access) via your front end web server software (e.g. Apache2, NginX , Lighttpd) using a single sign-on implementation like Shibboleth.

 Overview
 --------

 Caltech Library maintains a list of people, groups and funders and their related pids.
-This started being managed in Google Sheets, then in CSV files.
-The number of objects involved has increased.
+For many years this was managed using a spreadsheet, then Google Sheets, and more recently in CSV files.
+Over time the number of objects involved has increased.
 It makes sense to provide a more robust implementation allowing for easier curation of objects.
 The objects currently are relatively flat.
 Here's an example JSON object representing R. S. Doiel showing the internal identifier named "cl_people_id", name object, email, orcid and Caltech affiliation is shown both via a boolean field and a ROR.

 ~~~json
 {